dfrnt-labs/terminusdb-docs-static/src/app/docs/what-is-schema-weakening/page.md

 nextjs:
   metadata:
     title: What is Schema Weakening
-    description: An explanation about schema weakening  and why you need it to change a schema.
+    description: An explanation about schema weakening and why you need it to change a schema which provides constraints and assurances of the shapes of your graph data
+    keywords: schema weakening, schema change, schema migration, graph data
     openGraph:
       images: https://assets.terminusdb.com/docs/technical-documentation-terminuscms-og.png
     alternates: